LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers

 \subsection{Problem Formulation}

 A tabular dataset $\mathcal{D}$ comprises $N$ rows (or instances), each characterized by $d$ columns (or features).
 Each data instance $x_i$ is a $d$-dimensional feature vector with feature names denoted by $C = \{c_j\}_{j=1}^d$.
-The dataset is accompanied by metadata $\mathcal{M}$, which contains feature descriptions and task-specific information.
+The dataset is accompanied by metadata $\mathcal{M}$ that includes feature descriptions and task-specific information.
 For supervised learning tasks, each instance $x_i$ is associated with a corresponding label $y_i$, where $y_i \in \{0,1,..., K\}$ for classification tasks with $K$ classes, and $y_i \in \mathbb{R}$ for regression tasks.
-Given a labeled tabular dataset $\mathcal{D} = {(x_i, y_i)}_{i=1}^N$, the primary objective is to derive a prediction model $f$ through the empirical risk minimization process.
-This model $f$ is designed to establish a mapping from the input feature space $\mathcal{X}$ to its corresponding label space $\mathcal{Y}$, the feature engineering objective is to determine an optimal feature transformation $\mathcal{T}$, which maps the original feature space $\mathcal{X}$ to an augmented representation $\mathcal{T(X)}$ that improves predictive performance when used to train the downstream model.
+Given a labeled tabular dataset $\mathcal{D} = {(x_i, y_i)}_{i=1}^N$ and prediction model $f$ to map from the input feature space $\mathcal{X}$ to its corresponding label space $\mathcal{Y}$, the feature engineering objective is to determine an optimal feature transformation program $\mathcal{T}$, which maps the original feature space $\mathcal{X}$ to an augmented representation $\mathcal{T(X)}$ that improves predictive performance when used to train the downstream model.
 Thus, the feature engineering task can be defined as: where $(\mathcal{X}_{tr},\mathcal{Y}_{tr})$ and $(\mathcal{X}_{val},\mathcal{Y}_{val})$ are the sub-training set and validation set, respectively, that are derived from the training data $(\mathcal{X}_{train},\mathcal{Y}_{train})$.
 The feature transformation program $\mathcal{T}$ is generated by the LLM $\pi_\theta$ conditioned on a prompt $p$.
 Candidate programs are therefore sampled as $\mathcal{T} \sim \pi_\theta(p)$ where $p$ is constructed from dataset metadata $\mathcal{M}$, data samples $\mathcal{X}$, and high-scoring programs from prior iterations (detailed in Section \ref{sec:feature_gen}).
 The predictive model $f^*$ is then trained on the transformed training data $\mathcal{T}(\mathcal{X}_{train})$ to minimize loss.
 The bilevel objective in Eqs.~(\ref{eqn: fit})--(\ref{eqn: eval}) is intractable to optimize directly over the combinatorial space of feature transformation programs.
 LLM-FE therefore approximates it via evolutionary search at each iteration (see Algorithm \ref{alg:llm_fe}), where $\pi_\theta$ proposes candidate programs $\{\mathcal{T}_j\}$ conditioned on $p$, each is evaluated by training $f^*$ on $\mathcal{T}_j(\mathcal{X}_{tr})$ and scoring on $\mathcal{T}_j(\mathcal{X}_{val})$, serving as a fitness signal guiding iterative refinement.